department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

 template: 1-topic-landing
 lastupdate_override: ""
 relatedlinks:
+  - url: /healthcare/about-va-health-care/your-care-team/
+    title: Your Care Team
+    description: Learn about the health providers who’ll make up your VA care team.
+  - url: /healthcare/about-va-health-care/where-you-get-care/
+    title: Where You’ll Get Care
+    description: Find out how to access care for regular needs, in emergencies, and when traveling.
-  - url: /healthcare/eligibility/
+  - url: /healthcare/about-va-health-care/va-health-care-and-other-insurance/
-    title: Health Care Benefits Eligibility
+    title: VA Health Care and Other Insurance
+    description: Learn how VA health care works with Medicaid and private insurance.
+  - url: /healthcare/about-va-health-care/vision-care/
+    title: Vision Care
-    description: Not sure if you qualify?
-Find out if you can get VA health care benefits.
+    description: Find out if you can get vision care through VA.
-  - url: /healthcare/apply/
+  - url: /healthcare/about-va-health-care/assisted-living-and-home-health-care/
-    title: Health Care Application Process
+    title: Assisted Living and Home Health Care
-    description: Ready to apply?
-Get started now.
+    description: Find out how to access assisted living, residential (live-in), or home health care options through VA.
-  - url: /disability-benefits/
+  - url: /disability-benefits/conditions/
     title: Disability Benefits
-    description: Need help finding out if you qualify for disability benefits?
-Learn more about these benefits.
+    description: Find out if you can get disability benefits for an illness or injury caused or made worse by your active-duty service.
 ---

 <div class="va-introtext">